azimuttapp/azimutt/libs/serde-aml/docs/README.md

   created_at timestamp=`now()`
 ```

-This page will give you an overview of how to use it, and links to precise specification.
+This page will give you an overview of how to use it, follow links for precise specification.

 ## Entities

-Entities are used to model data objects from databases, such as **tables** in relational databases or **collections** in document ones.
+[Entities](./entity.md) are used to model data objects from databases, such as **tables** in relational databases or **collections** in document ones.

-Defining in AML can't be simpler, just type their name:
+Defining one in AML can't be simpler, just type its name:

 ```aml
 posts
 ```

-Entity can have fields, indexes, relations and more, but let's dive a bit more into its definition.
+Entities can have fields, indexes, relations and more, but let's dive a bit more into its definition.

 There is 3 levels of hierarchy for each entity, they are optional and defined from the lowest to highest.
 These levels are, from top to bottom: "database", "catalog" and "schema".